Environmental Management System

 In 2015, the revised Environmental Policy was approved by the Gazprom Management Committee’s Resolution.
 The necessity for revision arose in light of the Company’s expanding geographic reach and increasing business diversification, as well as the changes in the national environmental legislation.
-The new Environmental Policy outlines the additional responsibilities for ensuring environmental safety during development operations on the continental shelf and in the Russian Arctic, as well as for minimizing adverse environmental impacts, including impacts on highly vulnerable and specially protected natural areas.
+The new Environmental Policy outlines the additional responsibilities for ensuring environmental safety during hydrocarbon development operations on the continental shelf and in the Russian Arctic, as well as for minimizing adverse environmental impacts, including impacts on highly vulnerable and specially protected natural areas.

 Stationary and mobile environmental monitoring stations